sam830917/Light-Up/README.md

     Pressing any of the lights will toggle it and the adjacent lights.
     The goal of the puzzle is to switch all the lights on.

+## Features

+*   Language setting.
+*   Different levels can be chosen, and customize lenght and width.
+*   Record saving.

 ## Demo

 [Youtube]( https://youtu.be/pNWU5v6D2eo )